 - Think positively by training your mind – Say goodbye to negative thoughts with strategies that build your confidence and positive state of mind.

-Seven Disadvantages of CBT
+The Cons of CBT

 - Reliance to function – Sometimes, people can only function when they’re using CBT strategies.
 Therefore, this can become a negative behaviour pattern.